odibua/covid19TrackingProject/README.md

 **"Never let a good crisis go to waste"**

-The purpose of his repository is to enable the collection of real-time data regarding covid cases/deaths from different counties and states, stratified by race.
+The purpose of his repository is to enable the semi-automated collection of real-time data regarding covid cases/deaths from different counties and states, stratified by race.
+The semi-automation is enabled through a combination of Circle CI and pytest.
 In it's most ideal form this repository will:

 1. contain real-time data about covid cases/deaths by ethnicity